All I Wanted to Speak About CAT

 I received calls from IITB, IIMK, MDI, FMS, IIM Shillong,SPJIMR (fin) and CAP.

-He said, you are not coming to IIMK for sure.
-If there is anything you wanna ask, you can.
+He told me that I'm not coming to IIMK for sure.
+If there is anything I wish to ask, I could.
 We discussed about dream college (IIMB) and what it takes to reach there.
 How it is different from IIMK and how should I use the next 1 year.
-SPJIMR interviewers were impressed with me but told me to choose specializations carefully next time.
+SPJIMR interviewers were impressed with me but told me to choose specializations carefully next time in form.
 I got rejected from here too.
 In between all these interviews, I went home for Holi.
 I got in touch with an old classmate from my primary school and decided to catch up with her.
-I was waiting in a cafe in my hometown when she came in walking through that front door,it is when I thought, she is the one.
+I was waiting in a cafe in my hometown when she came in walking through that front door, and this is when I realized, she is the one.

 I skipped IITB interview and decided to prepare hard for MDI.
-MDI also went like a breeze and then came the biggest interview of the season : FMS.
+MDI also went like a breeze.
+Then came the biggest interview of the season : FMS.

 I attended FMS with 0 hopes since 99.47 is not good a score for FMS.
 I got 5/5 marks in Extempore and 7/10 in interview (some minor hiccups in interview).
 The last convert had 99.48 and I had 99.47.